 Congressman Cedric Richmond represents Louisiana’s 2nd Congressional District in the United States House of Representatives.
-Cedric currently serves on the House Committee on Homeland Security and the House Committee on the Judiciary.
-Outside of Committee service, he is an active member and Chairman of the Congressional Black Caucus and a member of the New Democrat Coalition and serves as the House Democratic Assistant to the Majority Whip.
+Congressman Richmond currently serves on the House Committee on House Ways and Means Committee.
+Outside of Committee service, he is a member of the New Democrat Coalition and serves as the House Democratic Assistant to the Majority Whip.